 You can also refer yourself to your local speech and language therapy service.
 You do not have to wait for someone else to refer you.

-Ring your local primary care trust (PCT) and ask for the telephone number of your local NHS speech and language therapy service.
-Use your local phone book, the online directory of PCTs (below) or ask at your GP surgery to find the number of your local PCT.
+Ring your local NHS service and ask for the telephone number of your local NHS speech and language therapy service.

 What happens next?

 This varies across the UK, because services are organised in different ways.
 In some places, demand for services is very high.

 Some areas run a system where first referrals are sorted before appointments are made.

 If you have this system in your area, a speech and language therapist or assistant may telephone you first to find out more about your situation.
 At this stage ask what will happen next and how long you may have to wait for an appointment.